 If you’re going to trust a third party with something as important as the safety and security of your workforce though, you need to choose wisely.
-Here are four things to think about when choosing a global mobility provider.

 1. Compliance and transparency

 Talent management across multiple geographies is another matter entirely.
-When contracting a global mobility consultant, consider whether they really do know how to relocate your workforce compliantly.
+When contracting a global mobility consultant, consider whether they can mobilise a workforce compliantly.

 Transparency is also important.
-In many cases a global mobility consultant will be contracting third parties to provide services on the ground.
+In many cases a global mobility consultant will be contracting third parties to provide management services on the ground.
 That’s all well and good, but…

 2. Mobility and security

-When you move those people out of the safety and security of their home country, you need to be sure they are safe and secure in the new one, and they need to feel it too.
+When you move a global workforce from the safety and security of their home country, you need to be sure they are safe and secure in the new one, and they need to feel it too.

 The same also applies to data and information.
 Ensuring this is kept secure throughout dealings with third-parties across the world is easier said than done, but vital to protect both your people and commercial interests.